BoilerBookClub/boiler-library/README.md

 These do not have tracking issues or PRs yet, but if you would like to contribute they are a good place to start.

 - [ ] Write tests
-- [ ] Connect log in to google auth (or Purdue if possible?)
+- [ ] Connect log in to google auth (or Purdue if possible?) or require member only password
 - [ ] Update login to include discord and other info (will have to adjust backend as well)

 ----
 ### Contributors